Mandrake: Magic and witchcraft

-According to the European folklore (including England), when the root is dug up, it screams and kills all who hear it, so that a dog must be attached to the root and made to pull it out.
-This piece of lore goes back centuries to Josephus's described method of sacrificing the dog to procure his baaras, as already described above.
+According to the European folklore (including England), when the root is dug up, it screams and kills all who hear it, so a dog must be attached to the root and made to pull it out.
+This piece of lore goes back centuries to Josephus's described method of sacrificing the dog to procure his baaras.

 It was a medieval embellishment that the root shrieked when extracted, and so was the lore that mandrake grew from the spots where criminals spilled their fluids.
-Neither of these were registered by the ancient Greek or Latin authors (Note: Pliny (or Josephus), and Theophrastus.)
+Neither of these were registered by the ancient Greek or Latin authors.
+(Note: Pliny (or Josephus), and Theophrastus.)
 The mandrake is represented as shining at night like a lantern, in the Old English Herbarium (c.
 1000).

-Mandragora tied to a dog, from Tacuinum Sanitatis.—Codex Vindobonensis Series nova 2644, fol.
+Mandragora tied to a dog, from Tacuinum Sanitatis (Codex Vindobonensis Series nova 2644, fol.
 40r. c.
 1390.
-Austrian National Library, Wien.
-(Note: Workshop of N. Italy (Verona, Italy).
-While this late 14th century copy features a black and white dog, a white dog is shown in the mid-15th century BnF (Paris) copy made in Rhineland, Germany presumably from an Italian original.)
+Austrian National Library, Wien (Note: Workshop of N. Italy (Verona, Italy).
+While this late 14th century copy features a black and white dog, a white dog is shown in the mid-15th century BnF (Paris) copy made in Rhineland, Germany presumably from an Italian original.))

 In medieval times, mandrake was considered a key ingredient in a multitude of witches' flying ointment recipes as well as a primary component of magical potions and brews.
 These were entheogenic preparations used in European witchcraft for their mind-altering and hallucinogenic effects.
 Starting in the Late Middle Ages and thereafter, some believed that witches applied these ointments or ingested these potions to help them fly to gatherings with other witches, meet with the Devil, or to experience bacchanalian carousal.

 Romani people use mandrake as a love-amulet.